thirtybees/docs/thirtybees/installation/migration.md

 ---

 # Thirty Bees - Migration from Prestashop 1.6 to Thirty Bees
+## Using Módule version 1.0.1
+The migration is more easy, you can migrate direct from PS 1.6 to TB 1.0.6 direct
+### Step 1:
+Backup Your Website
+Install the Upgrade Module from PS1.6 to TB 1.0.6 (https://github.com/thirtybees/psonesixmigrator/releases/tag/1.0.1) This upgrade upgrade to TB 1.0.6
+Follow the instructions in the screen.

+> RIJDAEL error, change this in ps_configuration table, find a key called PS_CIPHER_ALGORITHM set the value to 2, after this, clear the cache from TB in admin.

+> I don't right if need delete others modules, like in the migration module 1.0.0, need test.
+If have problem, please go to step 4 from module 1.0.0 and check it.

+## Using Módule version 1.0.0
 ### Step 1:
 Backup Your Website
 Install the Upgrade Module from PS1.6 to TB 1.0.1 (https://github.com/thirtybees/psonesixmigrator/releases/tag/1.0.0)